Sex After Infidelity

 Post-Infidelity Stress Disorder: PTSD from Cheating

-PTSD from cheating is real.
+PTSD from cheating is real and can take a specific form called betrayal trauma.
 The hurt partner will experience serious hurt, a sense of betrayal, jealousy, shaken self-esteem, and anger.
 They’re likely to fear losing the relationship, while also fearing that, if they stay, the betrayal will happen again.

-In that intense swirl of emotion, it’s hard to make a level-headed decision about whether to fix the relationship or end it.
+In that intense swirl of emotion, it’s hard to make a level-headed decision about whether to fix the relationship or walk away after infidelity.
 It’s smart to take some time, process feelings, and consider whether or not the relationship was actually what you wanted it to be, even minus the infidelity.

 “Hysterical Bonding” After Cheating